web2project/modules-todos/README.md

 =====================================

 Open Issues:

+*  The column names don't follow our naming conventions, so the HTMLHelper won't be useful here.

 *  The Add Edit form is static and attached to the top of the page by default, this should be moved to track the user.